pip-services/pip-services-docs/content/en/getting_started/recipes/prometheus/_index.md

 #### timestampNow

 Similar to the previous one, this method records the current time as a timestamp.
-Its syntax is

-__timestamp_now(name: str)__

-where name is the name of the counter.
+Its syntax is **timestampNow(name: string)** where name is the name of the counter.

 Using it, the example below shows how to create a metric that measures the current time: